 About Future Leaders

-With the world in the midst of the coronavirus pandemic, it has never been more important for communications professionals to have the skills and credibility necessary to win the trust of the decision makers.
+It has never been more important for communications professionals to have the skills and credibility necessary to win the trust of the decision makers.
 LGcomms’ Future Leaders programme is not only about getting communications practitioners to the top table – it is about giving them the skills to stay there and make a real difference and inform the policy directions of our organisations.

 The programme is designed to give access to a variety of knowledge and experience across local government.
 Participants spend time learning about what is important to leaders and chief executives and understand the role communications need to play in delivering their agenda.
 Aimed at communications professionals with the potential to be heads of communications, Future Leaders candidates have the commitment to get involved with the network and the dedication to attend the wide variety of seminars and workshops.

 The course, which has been running for over a decade, is worth around £10,000 in professional development and is offered free to councils as part of their LGcomms membership.
+Due to the unique nature of the learning, we only accommodate a maximum of 12 people each year.

 Future Leaders are provided with: